leonardomartim/leonardomartim/README.md

 - 👋 Hi, I’m @leonardomartim
-- 🌱 I’m currently learning C, Java and Linux
+- 🌱 I’m currently learning C, Java, JS / HTML / CSS and Linux
 - 📫 How to reach me: pmartim.leo@gmail.com
 <!---
 leonardomartim/leonardomartim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.